 There can be serious injuries from this type of crash.
 We have had many cases where the car that suddenly pulls out will T-bone the oncoming vehicle.
 Therefore, our client may be pushed into oncoming traffic and hit a second time.
 Even the airbag deployment can cause injury.
 The airbag is most likely to deploy when you hit the car that suddenly pulls out in front of you.
 But, our attorneys have also had many cases where our client’s vehicle was hit on the side by the car pulling out onto the road – and the front airbags still deploy.
 Either way, the injury from the collision can be a broken bone, serious laceration, neck or back injury, etc.

 CONTACT AN AUTO ACCIDENT ATTORNEY

-The lawyers at our firm have more than 25 years’ experience representing people injured in car accidents throughout Minnesota.
+The attorney at our firm have more than 25 years’ experience representing people injured in car accidents throughout Minnesota.
 Our primary focus is to make sure you get the compensation you are entitled to.
-We will start with your initial medical bills and wage loss.
-However, we know these injuries can be permanent and require future treatment.
-Therefore, we will work to thoroughly prove those as well, as well as compensation for your pain and suffering.
+We start with your initial medical bills and wage loss.
+However, we know injuries can be permanent and require future treatment.
+Therefore, we will work to thoroughly prove those as well, plus compensation for your pain and suffering.
 The initial consultation is free, and we never charge anything unless you receive compensation.